Bio In Brief

 It’s my belief that business can be as creative as poetry, when approached with a creative mindset.
 The entrepreneurs I work with are growing passion-based businesses, around their values and mission and passion: doing what they love to do, and believe the world needs right now, and finding the micro-niche of people who value their work enough for them to make a living.

-Born: Áine McCarthy, in Waterford, Ireland.
+Born: Áine McCarthy, in Waterford, Ireland, in 1960.
 Yes, Orna Ross is a pseudonym.